-Note: Running the simulations takes a little time, particularly if you run large populations for large numbers of generations.
+Note: As for 'bayes1.py', running the simulations takes some time, particularly if you run large populations for large numbers of generations.
 In general, you probably want to keep the bottleneck values between 1 and 10, in which case you should get representative results within 100 to 500 generations (for chain populations).
 Larger populations (e.g. 1000 individuals) generally give you cleaner results (have a think about why this is).

 1. Using the default parameters (single teacher, chain method), check that you can replicate the standard results for sampling and MAP learners: convergence to the prior for samplers, exaggeration of the prior for MAP.
+Also verify that the annoying odd vs. even bottleneck result for map learners goes away now we have dropped the two-grammar model.
 2. What happens if you switch from single teachers to multiple teachers?
 Does the sampler result change?
 Does the MAP result change?
 How does the bottleneck effect these results?
+Is this what you expected?
 3. Finally, what happens if you switch from the chain method to the replacement method?
 Don't forget that each 'generation' in a replacement simulation just replaces a single individual, so you'll have to run the simulations for lots more generations to get equivalent results to those you got under the chain method.